 (As both a style specialist and a word nerd, watch font is like crack to me.)

 So I was super intrigued when I stumbled on Undone Watches.
-Fully customizable watches at surprisingly affordable price points?
+Fully customizable watches in a surprisingly affordable price range?
 That’s gotta be too good to be true… right?

 Let’s find out.
 What follows is a thorough, detail-oriented (and style-centric) review of Undone Watches’ Minimalist watch that will help you determine whether Undone is worthy of your hard-earned dollars.